 After having a Rocksbox jewelry rental subscription for a year, here’s my in-depth review of their designer jewelry service.
-Should you wish to try, you can use my Rocksbox promo code ‘SHERBFF1’ for your first month free.
+Should you wish to try, you can click here to get your first month free.

 Rocksbox Review: Is Renting Designer Jewelry Worth It?